Safe and Effective Ways To Achieve Rapid Weight Loss

 A serving might include raw, sautéed, roasted, or filled green vegetables.
 Try mixing up the colors and types of vegetables to take in more nutrients and antioxidants.

-For each meal, try some of the following:
+Try some of the following:

 • Breakfast: Blend spinach or kale into a smoothie at breakfast, or sauté vegetables like tomatoes, mushrooms, onions, and greens with eggs.